 Inept: an inept person is the consummate bumbler.
 This sort of individual has problems completing even the simplest of tasks, and almost everything they do is marked by abject failure - the more spectacular, the better.
-In order to really do something right, the inept character must pause to think things through (taking a full turn to do such), and then pass a Reason FEAT at a -2 CS for each level of inept taken.
+To really do anything right, the inept character must pause to think things through (taking a full turn to do such), and then pass a Reason FEAT at a -2 CS for each level of inept taken.

 Insanity: worse than a merely delusional character, an insane person is stark, raving mad.
-This sort of person lives in a reality of his or her own making, their mind actively reinterpreting everything that occurs to him to fit their damaged mental state.
+This sort of person lives in a reality of his or her own making, their mind actively reinterpreting their experiences to fit their damaged mental state.
 The actual form of insanity the character suffers from should be developed with the Judge, and insanity itself counts as two quirks (grants two points).

-Insomnia: the insomniac has severe difficulty sleeping, whether falling asleep in the first place or staying asleep once unconscious.
-In order to sleep well, an insomniac must pass a Psyche FEAT roll at -2 CS in order to calm themselves enough to drift off.
-Failure of this FEAT gives one a -2 CS penalty on all actions attempted during the next day, due to a lack of energy, focus and rest.
+Insomnia: the insomniac has severe difficulty resting, whether falling asleep in the first place or staying asleep once unconscious.
+To manage proper rest, an insomniac must pass a Psyche FEAT roll at -2 CS to calm themselves enough to drift off.
+Failure of this FEAT gives one a -2 CS penalty on all actions attempted during the next day, due to a lack of energy, focus, and rest.

 Jealousy: jealous individuals tend to covet that which belongs to others, and secretly malign those who have what they want.
 Similar to greed, those who suffer from jealousy are consumed by their desires for... whatever, and have a hard time shaking them off, even for a little while.
 Doing so requires a Psyche FEAT roll at a -2 CS for each level of this quirk they've taken.